Meng Wanzhou claims security detail placing her at risk of contracting COVID-19 | CBC News

 Liu Xiazong claimed the constant presence of guards is preventing his family from spending quality time together without attracting attention from strangers anxious to photograph the woman at the centre of the high-profile international court case.

-Under cross-examination, he conceded that nothing in the bail conditions actually prevents Meng from going to malls, coffee shops and grocery stores with their two children.
+Under cross-examination, Liu conceded that nothing in the bail conditions prevents Meng from going to malls, coffee shops and grocery stores with their two children.

-He also admitted that — despite her confessed concerns about catching the coronavirus — Meng lived with him as he quarantined alongside her at their Vancouver mansion after arriving in Canada on a flight from Hong Kong last fall.
+He also admitted that, despite her confessed concerns about catching the coronavirus, Meng lived with him as he quarantined at their Vancouver mansion after arriving in Canada on a flight from Hong Kong last fall.

 The same went for their kids when they flew to Canada before Christmas.